Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 └───────────────────────────────────────┘

-1. OP_EQUALVERIFY: Compare top two stack items, remove both if equal:
+1. OP_EQUALVERIFY: Compare the top two items, remove both if equal:

 │ 02898711...8519 (public_key) │